 Short Hills is a census-designated place and unincorporated community located within the township of Millburn, in Essex County, New Jersey, United States.
 It is a popular commuter town for residents who work in New York City.
 It is notable for being an affluent community.
-The median listing price of its homes was $1.75 million in February 2012, according to a report in the Wall Street Journal, citing data from Zillow.
-In 2014, Time magazine named it the “Richest Town in America” with seven in ten households has income above $150,000 per year, which was the highest in the United States.
+The median listing price of its homes was $1.75 million in February 2012, according to a report in The Wall Street Journal, citing data from Zillow.
+In 2014, Time magazine named it the “Richest Town in America” with seven in ten household incomes above $150,000 per year, the highest percentage in the United States.
 In 2018 Bloomberg positioned Short Hills at fifth in the country in its 100 Richest places ranking, with an average household income of $354,479.

 Originally, the area that would become Short Hills was part of Springfield Township, Union County, New Jersey, and its eponymous hills are thought to have played a role in the movement of the Continental Army under George Washington during the Battle of Springfield.
 Short Hills has a “downtown” business area that is smaller than downtown Millburn.
 Located along Chatham Road near the Short Hills railroad station, it includes the post office, a pharmacy, small eateries and specialty shops.
 The train station waiting room operates as a bar and grill during the evening hours and a newsstand and ticket agent are present from early morning hours until noon.
 Short Hills is also home to the Short Hills Club, Racquets Club of Short Hills, and the main portion of Canoe Brook Country Club.